chronological order (click here for latest update)

 page might not function correctly, we are working on the problem.

-time my wife and I noticed the tiger bells
+time my wife and I noticed the tiger

-was during our stay in the Philippines (1973 - 1975).
-In 1975
+bells was during our stay in the Philippines (1973 - 1975).

-we returned to Europe overland and visited several countries.
+In 1975 we returned to Europe overland and visited several countries.

 In Thailand we found bells with the face-design but of a different

 type.
-On the Tibetan Refugee
+At the Tibetan

+de l'Homme.
 There I found four bells on a shaman's

 dress from the Tungus in North East Siberia.
 These bells were